jpottercreative/north141-client/README.md

 `npm start`

-if you are using `local.north141.com` (just JP for now, this is a reminder)
+if you are using `local.north141.com` (just JP for now, this is a reminder space-cadet)

 run: